rerun-io/rerun/docs/content/concepts/annotation-context.md

 Rerun allows you to define keypoints *within* a class.
 Each keypoint can define its own properties (colors, labels, etc.) that overwrite its parent class.

-A typical example for keypoints would be the joints of a skeleton within a pose detection:
+A typical example usage of keypoints is annotating the joints of a skeleton within a pose detection:
 In that case, the entire detected pose/skeleton is assigned a Class ID and each joint within gets a Keypoint ID.

-To help you more with this (and similar) usecase(s), you can define connections between keypoints as part of your annotation class description:
+To help you more with this (and similar) use-case(s), you can also define connections between keypoints as part of your annotation class description:
 The viewer will draw the connecting lines for all connected keypoints whenever that class is used.
 Just as with labels & colors this allows you to use the same connection information on any instance that class in your scene.